 Good Management Practice (GMP) is basically a very strict system that ensures pharmaceutical, food, and cosmetic products are consistently produced and maintained according to set quality standards.

-Its main objective is to minimise the risk such as adulteration, cross-contamination and mislabelling associated with the manufacturing, processing and packaging of products, so that the consumer as well as the marketplace is not exposed to anything harmful or life threatening.
+Its main objective is to minimize risks such as adulteration, cross-contamination, and mislabelling associated with the manufacturing, processing, and packaging of products so that the consumer as well as the marketplace is not exposed to anything harmful or life-threatening.

 5Ps of GMP

-Now, GMP ensures that the quality of the product is managed by emphasizing on the five key elements, popularly known as 5Ps of GMP- People, Premises, Processes, Products and Procedures.
+Now, GMP ensures that the quality of the product is managed by emphasizing on the five key elements, popularly known as the 5Ps of GMP- People, Premises, Processes, Products, and Procedures.

 Once all of the five Ps are followed properly, there is a sixth P…. and that is Profit!
 Let’s take a brief look below: